ibm-cloud-docs/EventStreams/index.md

    Start the sample consuming application from the command line, replacing the `kafka_brokers_sasl` and `api_key` values.

+   The `java -jar ./build/libs/kafka-java-console-sample-2.0.jar` part of the command identifies the locations of the java .JAR file to run within the cloned repository.
+You do not need to change this.

     ```
-    java -jar ./build/libs/kafka-java-console-sample-2.0.jar
+    java -jar ./build/libs/kafka-java-console-sample-2.0.jar <kafka_brokers_sasl> <api_key> -consumer
-	"<kafka_brokers_sasl>" "<api_key>" -consumer
     ```
     {: codeblock}

-   The `java -jar ./build/libs/kafka-java-console-sample-2.0.jar` part of the command identified the locations of the java .JAR file to run within the cloned repository.
-This does not need to be changed.

    Use the `kafka_brokers_sasl` from the **Service credentials** created in [Step 2](/docs/services/EventStreams?topic=eventstreams-getting_started#create_credentials_step).
 We recommend using all the `kafka_brokers_sasl` listed in the **Service credentials** that you created.

    The `kafka_brokers_sasl` must be formatted as `"host:port,host2:port2"`. </br> Format the contents of `kafka_brokers_sasl` in a text editor before entering it in the command line.
    {: important}

-   Then, use the `api_key` from the **Service credentials** created in [Step 2](/docs/services/EventStreams?topic=eventstreams-getting_started#create_credentials_step). `-consumer`  is used to specify that the consumer should start.
+   Then, use the `api_key` from the **Service credentials** created in [Step 2](/docs/services/EventStreams?topic=eventstreams-getting_started#create_credentials_step). `-consumer` specifies that the consumer should start.

-   An `INFO No messages consumed` is printed when the consuming application is running, but there is no data being consumed.
+   An `INFO No messages consumed` is displayed when the consuming application is running, but there is no data being consumed.

 5. {: #start_producer_step notoc} **Run the producing application**